The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy

 \authorrunning{Pagnini et al.}

 \abstract {Reconstructing how all the stellar components of the Galaxy formed and assembled over time, by studying the properties of the stars which make it, is the aim of Galactic archeology.
 In these last years, thanks to the launch of the ESA Gaia astrometric mission, and the development of many spectroscopic surveys, we are for the first time in the position to delve into the layers of the past of our galaxy.
 Globular clusters play a fundamental role in this research field since they are among the oldest stellar systems in the Milky Way and so bear witness of its entire past.} {As a natural result of galaxy formation, globular clusters did not necessarily all formed in the Galaxy itself: a fraction of them can indeed have been formed in satellite galaxies accreted by the Milky Way over time.
-In the recent years, there have been several attempts to constrain the nature of clusters (accreted or formed in the Milky Way itself) through the analysis of kinematic spaces - such as the energy-angular momentum space - and to reconstruct from this the properties of the accretions events experienced by the Milky Way through time.
-This work aims to test a widely-used assumption about the clustering of the accreted populations of globular clusters in the integrals of motions space.} {In this paper we analyze a set of dissipation-less $N$-body simulations that reproduce the accretion of one or two satellites with their globular cluster population on a Milky Way-type galaxy.} {Our results demonstrate that a significant overlap between accreted and ``kinematically-heated'' in-situ globular clusters is expected in kinematic spaces, for mergers with mass ratios of 1:10.
+In the recent years, there have been several attempts to constrain the nature of clusters (accreted or formed in the Milky Way itself) through the analysis of kinematic spaces - such as the $E - L_z$, $L_{perp} - L_z$, $eccentricity - L_z$, and action space - and to reconstruct from this the properties of the accretions events experienced by the Milky Way through time.
+This work aims to test a widely-used assumption about the clustering of the accreted populations of globular clusters in the integrals of motions space.} {In this paper we analyse a set of dissipation-less $N$-body simulations that reproduce the accretion of one or two satellites with their globular cluster population on a Milky Way-type galaxy.} {Our results demonstrate that a significant overlap between accreted and ``kinematically-heated'' in-situ globular clusters is expected in kinematic spaces, for mergers with mass ratios of 1:10.
 In contrast with standard assumptions made in the literature so far, we find that accreted globular clusters do not show dynamical coherence, that is they do not cluster in kinematic spaces.
-In addition, we find that globular clusters can also be found in regions dominated by stars which have a different origin (i.e. different progenitor).
+In addition, we show that globular clusters can also be found in regions dominated by stars which have a different origin (i.e. different progenitor).
 This casts doubt on the association between clusters and field stars that is generally made in the literature to assign them to a common origin.
+By means of Gaussian Mixture Models, we demonstrate that the overlap of clusters is not only a projection effect on specific planes but it is found also when the whole set of kinematic properties (i.e. $E, L_z, L_{perp}$, eccentricity, radial and vertical actions) is taken into account.
 Overall, our findings severely question the recovered accretion history of the Milky Way based on the phase-space clustering of the globular cluster population.} {}

 \keywords{Galaxy: formation -- Galaxy: evolution -- Galaxy: kinematics and dynamics -- Methods: numerical}